 The current CPF Annual Limit, which is the maximum amount of mandatory and voluntary contributions you can make into CPF, is $37,740 based on the Ordinary and Additional Wage Ceiling on CPF.

 Take the example of someone with a monthly gross salary of $5,500, with no bonus, nearing the age of 55.
-When he reaches 55, his mandatory CPF contribution from both employer and employee CPF contribution decreases from 37% to 26%.
+When he reaches 55 years old, his mandatory CPF contribution from both employer and employee CPF contribution decreases from 37% to 26%.
 This allows him to make more voluntary contributions into CPF.

 Additionally, because of his age, he will be free to withdraw any CPF contributions into his CPF OA and SA, if he meets his CPF FRS requirements.
 This essentially means that any voluntary contributions into CPF is like a deposit into a high interest savings account that yields 2.5%-4.0%, with free and immediate withdrawals.